MalignantCarp/obsidian-word-statistics/README.md

 Note that if Obsidian when a file is changed in an external editor and a change is made within Obsidian to that file within the 15 minute time period, it will show up as words added/deleted instead of imported/exported.

 ### Time Periods
-Time periods are 15 minutes long and are calculcated to end at exactly the :00, :15, :30, and :45 minute park of each hour UTC.
+Time periods are 15 minutes long and are calculcated to end at exactly the :00, :15, :30, and :45 minute mark of each hour UTC.
 This was chosen due to time zones that have 30 or 45 minute adjustments from UTC.

 Writing time interacts with time periods.
 If you stop typing and later resume typing before the writing timeout has expired and the time period has not yet ended, your writing time will be adjusted as though you had not stopped writing.
 If the time period had ended, writing time will not be adjusted and will instead begin anew in the new time period.